-We have overcome this limitation by generating a recombinant replication-competent bi-reporter IAV (BIRFLU) that encodes for both a fluorescent and a luciferase protein in the same viral genome55 (Figure 1).
-Here, NanoLuc luciferase (Nluc), a small and bright bioluminescent protein48, was inserted upstream of the hemagglutinin (HA) sequence in the viral HA segment of influenza A/Puerto Rico/08/1934 H1N1 (PR8)24,33,40,55-57.
+We have overcome this limitation by generating a recombinant replication-competent bi-reporter IAV (BIRFLU) that contains both a fluorescent and a luciferase protein in the same viral genome55 (Figure 1).
+Here, NanoLuc luciferase (Nluc), a small and bright bioluminescent protein48, was inserted upstream of the hemagglutinin (HA) sequence of influenza A/Puerto Rico/08/1934 H1N1 (PR8)24,33,40,55-57.
 In addition, Venus, a frequently used monomeric fluorescent protein, was inserted into the non-structural (NS) viral segment32,33,36,41,55.
-Since BIRFLU encodes for both fluorescent and luciferase reporter genes, either reporter protein signal can be used as readout to determine viral replication and dissemination in vitro or in vivo55.
+Since BIRFLU contains both fluorescent and luciferase reporter genes, either reporter protein signal can be used as readout to determine viral replication and dissemination in vitro or in vivo55.
 Additional information regarding the generation and in vitro or in vivo characterization of BIRFLU can be found in our recent publication55.
 BIRFLU can be used to test the effectiveness of antiviral drugs or neutralizing antibodies via a novel fluorescent- and bioluminescent-based microneutralization assay55.
 Moreover, BIRFLU can also be used to evaluate viral dynamics in a mouse model of infection55.
-In this manuscript, we describe the procedures to characterize BIRFLU55 in vitro and how to study BIRFLU infection in mice using in vivo luminescence imaging systems for the detection of Nluc in vivo or of Venus ex vivo.
+In this manuscript, we describe the procedures to characterize BIRFLU55 in vitro and how to study BIRFLU infection in mice using in vivo luminescence imaging systems for the detection of Nluc or of Venus ex vivo.

-The combination of cutting-edge techniques in molecular biology, animal research and imaging technologies, brings researchers the unique opportunity to use BIRFLU for IAV research, including the study of virus-host interactions, dynamics of viral infection; the development of novel vaccine approaches for the therapeutic treatment of IAV infections or the potential use of IAV as a vaccine vector for the treatment of other pathogen infections.
+The combination of cutting-edge techniques in molecular biology, animal research and imaging technologies, provides researchers the unique opportunity to use BIRFLU for IAV research, including the study of virus-host interactions, dynamics of viral infection, development of novel vaccine approaches for the therapeutic treatment of IAV infections or the potential use of IAV as a vaccine vector for the treatment of other infections.

 PROTOCOL:

-All protocols involving mice have been approved by the Institutional Animal Care and Use Committee (IACUC) and the Institutional Biosafety Committee (IBC) at the University of Rochester, School of Medicine and Dentistry.
+All animal protocols have been approved by the Institutional Animal Care and Use Committee (IACUC) and the Institutional Biosafety Committee (IBC) at the University of Rochester, School of Medicine and Dentistry.
 All the experiments performed in animals follow the recommendations in the Guide for the Care and Use of Laboratory Animals of the National Research Council58.
-The Vivarium and Division of Laboratory Animal Medicine facilities at the School of Medicine and Dentistry at University of Rochester is accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care (AALAC) International and conform to federal and state laws and National Institutes of Health (NIH) policy.
+The Vivarium and Division of Laboratory Animal Medicine facilities at the School of Medicine and Dentistry at University of Rochester is accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care (AALAC) International and comply with federal and state laws and National Institutes of Health (NIH) policy.
 Proper Personal Protection Equipment (PPE) is required when working with mice.
 Similar policies and requirements should be implemented when performing experiments outlined within this manuscript at each institution.

 1. Use of small vertebrate animals

 1.1.
 Purchase five to seven-week-old female BALB/c mice and maintain them in the animal care facility under specific pathogen-free conditions.
-Upon mice arrival to the determined facilities, allow period of rest for 4–5 days to allow animals acclimate to their new environment.
+Upon mice arrival to the facilities, allow animals acclimate to their new environment for 4-5 days.

 1.2.
 Following IACUC protocols, place a maximum of 5 mice per cage.

-NOTE: At experiment conclusion, in order to ensure that the animal is dead, mice were euthanized using two approved procedures, taking into consideration that the second must be a physical method.
-In this study, after mice infection with BIRFLU and in vivo imaging, animals are euthanized with a lethal dose of 2,2,2-tribromoethanol (TBE), and by cutting the hepatic vein as the physical secondary method as we have previously shown23.
+NOTE: At experiment conclusion, in order to ensure that the animal is dead, mice were euthanized using two approved procedures, taking into consideration that the second procedure must be a physical method.
+In this study, after mice infection with BIRFLU and in vivo imaging, animals were euthanized with a lethal dose of 2,2,2-tribromoethanol (TBE), followed by cutting the hepatic vein as the physical secondary method of euthanasia, as we have previously shown23.

 2. Biosafety